dkutac/deepsee-sysmon-dashboard/README.md

 Installation without fs access to server
 -----------
-1. Download Installer.cls.xml (from deepsee-sysmon-dashboards folder in repository or releases page) into Caché Studio (any namespace)
+1. Download Installer.cls.xml (from cls/kutac/monitor/utils folder in repository or releases page) into Caché Studio (any namespace)
 2. Run in terminal (any namespace) under user with %All role:

         set pVars("Namespace")="{Namespace}"